A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Model Hamiltonian System and Phase Space

-The above set of equations will be the governing equations for our analysis.
-Before analyzing dynamics, let us construct an important conserved quantity that will be useful for us in later sections.
-First, we note that the catenoid is invariant under the $U_1$ symmetry under rotations $u\mapsto u+\theta$.
-The corresponding conserved quantity can be figured out from the relevant momentum map.
-Given the symplectic form
+Before analyzing the dynamics, we construct an important conserved quantity.
+The catenoid is invariant under the $U(1)$ symmetry corresponding to rotations $u\mapsto u+\theta$.
+The associated conserved quantity follows from the corresponding momentum map.